 Note that preliminary pages must be formatted to SSU Thesis Guidelines even if the student is using Journal Style.
-English-MA students should include their Critical Introduction in the body of the thesis, beginning it with page 1.
+English-MA students completing a creative thesis should include their Critical Introduction in the body of the thesis, starting it with page 1.

-Title Page: This page includes the approved title for the thesis and must list all members of the committee and be dated. (see Appendix A) It should be counted as p. i.
+Title Page: This page includes the approved title for the thesis and must list all members of the committee and be dated. (see Appendices A and B) It should be counted as page i.